Pet Loss and Terminal Illness Grief Support Group

 How Does The Group Work?

-The group meets on the second and fourth Wednesday of every month from 5:30 p.m. to 7:00 p.m. at Insight.
-Facilitated by a licensed psychotherapist with a special interest in the human-animal bond, these group sessions are free, open, and no registration is required..
+The group meets on the first Monday of every month from 5:30 p.m. to 7:00 p.m. at Insight.
+Facilitated by a licensed psychotherapist with a special interest in the human-animal bond, these group session s are free, open, and no registration is required..

-The support group reaches welcomes adults (15 and older may attend with an adult) who have been affected by the loss of a companion animal or is caring for a terminally ill pet.
+The support group welcomes anyone who has been affected by the loss of a companion animal or is caring for a terminally ill pet.
 This group offers friendship, hope, and an understanding that every person, each with their own precious memories of the beloved companion, grieves in their own unique way.
 Primarily, this group is a safe place where thoughts and feelings can be freely expressed, though no one is compelled to do so.

 Meet The Facilitator

-Rebel Gustafson, MSW, LICSW earned her Master’s degree in Social Work at the University of Minnesota Duluth and has been a practicing licensed psychotherapist for over 20 years.
-Rebel understands that when people are faced with very difficult decisions for their pets it can be unbearable at times.
-Understanding that pets hold a different role in each person’s life, Rebel hopes to be a support to those in need.
-Rebel has a few companion animals of her own: 1 dog and 2 cats.
-Rebel also provides individual psychotherapy for your distress of caring for a pet at the end of their life or if you beloved pet has died.
+Dina Clabaugh has experience and a passion for providing grief therapy and support.
+She is a Compassionate Bereavement Care® provider.
+Dina understands that when people lose a pet, or are faced with very difficult decisions for their pets, it can be unbearable at times.
+Understanding that pets hold a different role in each person’s life, Dina hopes to be a support to those in need.
+Dina has a few companion animals of her own: 3 cats and 4 chickens.
+In addition to the support group, Dina and her fellow clinicians at Insight provide individual psychotherapy for your distress of caring for a pet at the end of their life or if your beloved pet has died.
 This is billable through your health insurance.